 Regal Revolution Fly Tying Vise: My Current Go-To

-Now, if you want the best of the best and are willing to spend a little extra money, I would highly recommend the Regal Revolution.
+Now, if you want the best and are willing to spend a little extra money, I highly recommend the Regal Revolution.
 This vise is built like a tank and will accommodate hooks from size 24 up to 12/0 streamer hooks, depending on which vise heads you have.
-Currently, I use this vise for pretty much all applications utilizing the stainless steel head and the big game head.
+I use this vise for almost all applications utilizing the stainless steel head and the big game head.
 With that said, the rotary function is buttery smooth, and it has a ton of biting power for those who like to really crank down on their materials like myself.
 Not to mention, it’s absolutely beautiful to look at.

 Renzetti Master Fly Tying Vise

-I’ve never owned a Renzetti Master, but I recently tied on good friends.
-There is no denying it is one of the best fly tying vises on the market because of its superior design and construction.
-The vise is made from cast aluminum and stainless steel for durability and has a smooth rotary that allows for easy access to all parts of the fly.
+I’ve never owned a Renzetti Master but recently tied on good friends.
+Undoubtedly, it is one of the best fly-tying vises on the market because of its superior design and construction.
+The vise is made from cast aluminum and stainless steel for durability and has a smooth rotary that allows easy access to all fly parts.
 If you’re looking for a vise that’s both functional and good-looking, the Renzetti Master definitely fits the bill.
-So if you’re in the market for a new fly tying vise and willing to spend the coin, be sure to check out the Renzetti Master.
+So if you’re in the market for a new fly-tying vise and willing to spend the coin, be sure to check out the Renzetti Master.
 You won’t be disappointed.

 Must-Have Fly Tying Vise Accessories

-While no “accessories” are technically necessary, there are a few fly tying accessories that will definitely up your fly tying game!
+While no “accessories” and tools are technically necessary, a few will definitely up your fly-tying game!

-A good fly tying lamp is a must-have for any tyer.
+A good fly-tying lamp is a must-have for any tyer.
 Not only will it help you see your materials better, but it will also prevent eye strain and help you achieve more accuracy with whatever you’re tying.
 I’ve tried a few different lamps over the years, and my current favorite is the JKSWT LED Lamp I found on Amazon.
 I was searching for a while but settled on this one because it has five different light levels and five different color modes, making it great for any environment.
-The head and neck also swivel to allow you to hit your bugs with light from whatever angle necessary.
+The head and neck also swivel, allowing you to hit your bugs with light from any angle necessary.
 Overall, It’s super bright, has a flexible neck, and doesn’t generate a ton of heat like some other lamps on the market.

 Fly Tying Bench or Fly Tying Desk

-If you don’t have a lot of space or just like to tie on the go, then a portable fly tying bench is definitely worth considering.
-However, if you’re like me, you have a whole space dedicated to fly tying in your home and have some more flexibility when it comes to choosing a tying station.
-I personally found an old refurbished executive desk on Facebook Marketplace for $150 and it ended up being better than ever imagined.
-It even has slide our trays that work great for material prep.
-Regardless of what you go with, some thing to consider with your tying station are as follows:
+If you don’t have a lot of space or like to tie on the go, then a portable fly-tying bench is definitely worth considering.
+However, if you’re like me, you have a whole space dedicated to fly tying in your home and more flexibility when choosing a tying station.
+I personally found an old refurbished executive desk on Facebook Marketplace for $150, and it ended up being better than ever imagined.
+It even has slide out trays that work great for material prep.
+Regardless of what you go with, something to consider with your tying station are as follows:

 Fly Tying Bobbin Cradle

-A fly tying bobbin cradle is one of those fly tying accessories that you didn’t know you needed until you had one.
-I use mine all the time when dubbing bodies or working with hackles.
-It’s just a small holder that allows your bobbin to sit upright while you’re tying.
+A fly-tying bobbin cradle is one of those fly-tying accessories that you didn’t know you needed until you had one.
+I always use mine when dubbing loop bodies or working with hackles.
+It’s just a smallholder that allows your bobbin to sit upright while you’re tying.
 This keeps your thread from getting tangled and makes it much easier to work with.
 You can find them online or at most fly shops for around $15-$20.

 So there ya have it!
-A few fly-tying must-have accessories that will help take your game to the next level.
+A few fly-tying must-have accessories & tools that will help take your game to the next level.